Costa Rica Nahua Maleku

 San Carlos Plain, Northern Region of Costa Rica

-Nahua sources cocoa beans from select smallholder farmers in communities throughout the region.
+Cacao is sourced from select farmers in communities throughout the region.
 Through its Cacao Renovation Program, the company provides access to financing, technical training and social development programs to the participating farmers.
-The Program also focuses on preserving the environment by promoting sustainable farming practices, reforestation and the conservation of natural ecosystems.
+Additionally, the Program focuses on preserving the environment by promoting sustainable farming practices, reforestation and the conservation of natural ecosystems.
+All the cacao collected s fully traceable back to each of the individual farmer.
+Want to know more about the social and environmental impact of Nahua’s Program?
+Check their sustainability reports here: http://nahuacacao.com/en/#our-beans

 Main Crop: July – February; Mid-crop: March – June